nickgarside/ChatGPT/README.md

 # ChatGPTClient
-This project is based on the YouTube course from JSMastery.
+This project is based on the YouTube course from JSMastery, editted and added to by myself.